Make Your Next Trip Extraordinary

 Where to Stay and Eat

 Haidilao is a hugely popular local hotpot where you sit around a boiling pot of soup and cook your own vegetables or meats.
-The food is great, but you really go there to experience the famed Haidilao service, which has been made into a Harvard Business School case study.
-They will even give you a manicure while you wait in line!
-You’ll have a hard time spending more than $15 per person.
+The food is great, but you really go there to experience the famed Haidilao service, which has been studied at Harvard Business School.
+(They will even give you a manicure while you wait in line!)
+Plus, you’ll have a hard time spending more than $15 per person.
+Guests particularly enjoy the sci-fi experience at the Zhongjun Shijiecheng location.

 Dish to try